|

 Links:

-The words for the Lamar Fight Song can be found at this site:
+The words for the Lamar Fight Song can be found at:

 http://hs.houstonisd.org/lamarhs/handbook.htm